Nancy Warren (author): Awards

-Warren has written more than 100 novels, novellas, and short stories, some of which have appeared on the USAToday Bestseller List.
+Warren has written more than 100 novels, novellas, and short stories, some of which have appeared on the USA Today Bestseller List.
 She has won the Lauren Wreath Award, the Colorado Romance Writers Award, and a Romantic Times Reviewers' Choice Award for Best Blaze.
 She has further been nominated for a Romantic Times Career Achievement Award in series romance, and has twice been nominated for the Romance Writers of America RITA Award, the romance author's equivalent of an Academy Award.